DanLindeman/swappy-gen/README.md

 --- | ---
 --width | width of generated map
---players | number of character tokens in the map (max 4) -- number_of_moves | The number of moves each player should take to solve the level -- show_paths | Show the paths taken by the solver
+--players | number of character tokens in the map (max 4) --number_of_moves | The number of moves each player should take to solve the level (default 4) --show_paths | Show the paths taken by the solver